Money Stress Costs Employers $250 Billion a Year

 The median employee wastes five hours every week worrying about money.

-Finding a solution is top of mind in corporate C-suites and that is good because it is in everyone’s economic interest.
-Financial literacy such as is taught in some schools isn’t nearly enough, Mercer concludes.
+Finding a solution is top of mind in corporate C-suites, which is good because it is in everyone’s economic interest.
+Financial literacy as it is taught in some schools isn’t nearly enough.
 Even with a firm grasp of economic principles, people fall victim to behavioral issues like impulse spending and poor planning.

-A firm grasp of credit card and mortgage rates won’t keep them from clicking on a pop-up ad that appears on their screen minutes after an online search.
-But what might stop them is a better understanding that they are being played—and, say, a comparison shopping tool that helps them quickly scope out the competition.
+A firm grasp of credit card and mortgage rates won’t keep people from clicking on a pop-up ad that appears minutes after an online search.
+But what might stop them is a better understanding that they are being played and a comparison shopping tool that helps them quickly scope out the competition.

-Mercer defines financial wellness as having control over day-to-day and month-to-month finances; having the capacity to absorb a financial shock; being on track to meet financial goals; and having the financial freedom to enjoy life.
+Mercer defines financial wellness as having control over day-to-day and month-to-month finances.
+This includes having the capacity to absorb a financial shock, being on track to meet financial goals, and having the financial freedom to enjoy life.
 These are broad measurements that apply at every income level.

 Effective approaches include personalized communications that point workers to the programs that best suit their needs.
 Better default options and automatic enrollment and escalation of savings programs can put an employee on a positive path and build financial courage.
-So can professional budgeting and coaching, and help with student loans and credit management.
+So can professional budgeting and coaching, as well as help with student loans and credit management.

-When employees have financial courage, they’re more likely to engage with a financial wellness program, Mercer found.
-That promises the best outcomes for the most people.
+When employees have financial courage, they’re more likely to engage with a financial wellness program — something that provides the best outcome for the most people.